What Is Cash-Out Refinance?

 California’s real estate market has created substantial equity for homeowners.
 The median home value has increased dramatically, giving many homeowners access to significant cash through refinancing.
 This makes cash-out refinance particularly attractive for:

-California Cash-Out Refinance Requirements
+What Are California Cash-Out Refinance Requirements?

 What Are the Requirements?